binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     you@your_server:/var$ ./log/kimsTest
     -bash: ./tmp/kimsTest: Permission denied

-If you set `/tmp` with `noexec` and / or `/usr` with read-only (`ro`), then you will also need to modify or create if it does not exist, the file `/etc/apt/apt.conf` and also the referenced directory that apt will write to.
+If you set `/tmp` with `noexec` and / or `/usr` with read-only (`ro`), you will also need to modify or create `/etc/apt/apt.conf` if it does not exist, and also the referenced directory that apt will write to.
 The file could look something like the following:

 {title="/etc/apt/apt.conf", linenos=off, lang=Bash}
     # IP is the address of your apt-cacher server